Crisis Communication

 2. Communication Protocols

-Maintaining updated communication protocol sets your team up for a success.
+Maintaining updated communication protocol sets your team up for success.
 When a crisis situation arises, appropriate team leaders are quickly alerted of its potential impact.
 Ideally, your crisis communications team should include a small team of senior leadership led by the CEO.
 This team should also have the support of a legal advisor and a PR agency or expert.

 3. Set Media Priorities